 S/MIME v2 [SMIMEV2] specified a method for "registering" public keys with certificate authorities using an application/pkcs10 body part.
-The IETF's PKIX Working Group is preparing another method for requesting certificates; however, that work was not finished at the time of this memo.
-S/MIME v3 does not specify how to request a certificate, but instead mandates that every sending agent already has a certificate.
-Standardization of certificate management is being pursued separately in the IETF.
+Since that time, the IETF PKIX Working Group has developed other methods for requesting certificates.
+However, S/MIME v3.1 does not require a particular certificate request mechanism.

-3.8 Identifying an S/MIME Message
+3.9.
+Identifying an S/MIME Message

 Because S/MIME takes into account interoperation in non-MIME environments, several different mechanisms are employed to carry the type information, and it becomes a bit difficult to identify S/MIME messages.
 The following table lists criteria for determining whether or not a message is an S/MIME message.
-A message is considered an S/MIME message if it matches any below.
+A message is considered an S/MIME message if it matches any of the criteria listed below.